Japanese Auctions

 Lowest

-Obon holiday mid-month closes many houses for a week.
+Obon holiday mid-month closes many houses.
 Lowest volume of the year.

 Summer low